yii-tools/app/README.md

 ## Requirements

-The minimun version of PHP required by this package is PHP 8.1.
+The minimum version of PHP required by this package is PHP 8.1.

-For install this package, you need [composer](https://getcomposer.org/).
+To install this package, you need a [composer](https://getcomposer.org/).

 ## Installation